MeganNyhan/CI_PP5_SALT/README.md

 <br>

 ### HTML Validation
 <p> To Validate my HTML I used the WC3 Validator.
 All HTML code passed its Validation with a few errors as documented below.
-All errors are due to using the django/python framework.</p>
+All errors are due to using the django/python framework and the html validator not being able to read them.</p>

 <h2> Bag </h2>
 <details><summary>Bag</summary>